spacetelescope/jwst/docs/jwst/tweakreg/README.rst

 The linear coordinate transformation computed in the previous step is used to define tangent-plane corrections that need to be applied to the GWCS pipeline in order to correct input image WCS.
-This correction is implemented using the `~jwst.transforms.tpcorr.TPCorr` class and a correcponding object is inserted into the GWCS pipeline of the image's WCS.
+This correction is implemented by inserting a ``v2v3corr`` frame with tangent plane corrections into the GWCS pipeline of the image's WCS.

 Step Arguments
 --------------